 Thorough preparation and a detailed technical proposal, including thermal expansion and pressure thrust, calculations added value in the early design stages.
 The experienced

-GRINNELL Mechanical Services (GMS) team presented CAD drawings to demonstrate the capabilities of its grooved pipework solutions for use in high rise structures and high
+GRINNELL Technical Services (GTS) team presented CAD drawings to demonstrate the capabilities of its grooved pipework solutions for use in high rise structures and high

 end load situations.
-The GMS team continued to partner with an engineering and construction lead; providing skilled consultation throughout the project, from design to build.
+The GTS team continued to partner with an engineering and construction lead; providing skilled consultation throughout the project, from design to build.

 To ensure that the installation phase remained trouble-free, training was delivered to on-site operators, using grooving tools to demonstrate safe and correct methods of pipe grooving.